edouardfouche/edouardfouche.github.io/_posts/2017-03-07-Neural-based-outlier-discovery.markdown

 What about Deep Learning?
 -------------------------

 Nowadays, everybody is crazy about deep learning.
 Increasing the size of a neural network is often thought as a silver bullet to increase accuracy.
-Despite being true in many setting, and especially in computer vision tasks, this is not true here.
+Despite being true in many settings, and especially in computer vision tasks, this is not true here.

 For example, having to many parameters would allow the network to overfit the data, such that all points would be reconstructed nearly perfectly, blurring out the differences between *normal* and *abnormal* data points.
 Previous work[^fn5] showed that one single layer brings better results in outlier detection.
-Controversely, [^fn6] argue than adding layer to reduce gradually the *compressed* representation of the helps.
-Obviously, there is a need for experiment here.
+Controversely, [^fn6] argue that adding layers to *compress* gradually representation of the data helps.
+Obviously, there is a need for experiments here.

 By chance, deep learning research leads the development of many gradient optimization and regularization methods that can be very useful for this task too.